-Peace Corps has been operating in The Republic of Vanuatu since 1989 with over 900 Volunteers who have served throughout the islands.
+Peace Corps has been serving in The Republic of Vanuatu since 1989 with over 900 Volunteers who have served throughout the islands.
 Home to the indigenous Ni-Vanuatu and over 100 native languages, Vanuatu is an archipelago consisting of 83 islands with 6 provinces.
 Vanuatu is often referred to as the “happiest place on earth” and has a rich diversity of culture across the islands.
-The simplicity of life, island style and pace, and strong expression of collectivist cultural values is a beautiful strength of the country.
-Tourism is a main source of income and many tourists visit the main island Efate, and some key outer island destinations, from neighboring Australia and New Zealand.
-Occupied by both the British and the French until its independence year, Vanuatu has lasting influences from both cultures.
-From Black-birding connections with Australia, to Christian missionary presence in the 1800s, to U.S. military presence during World War II, Ni-Van culture and tradition is uniquely expressed with these influences, while custom culture is strong and maintained through oral traditions.
+A simpler pace of life, combined with a strong expression of collectivist cultural values, is an enduring strength of the country.
+Tourism is a main source of income but has been greatly affected by the COVID 19 pandemic.

-Peace Corps responds to requests for assistance from the most remote corners of Vanuatu.
-Most Volunteers live on outer islands with limited resources and are typically clustered (placed within a reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
-Literacy Education Facilitators may be placed in an area that complements the service of a nearby Water, Sanitation, Hygiene (WASH) and Nutrition Facilitator.
-Both Peace Corps assignments encourage cross-sector engagement, however Volunteers are not typically placed in the same community.
+While most Volunteers live on outer islands with limited resources, they are typically clustered (placed within reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
+Volunteers may be placed in an area that complements the service of a nearby Water, Sanitation, Hygiene (WASH), and Nutrition Facilitator.
+Both Peace Corps assignments encourage cross-sector engagement, however, Volunteers are not typically placed in the same community.
 All Volunteers may take on secondary projects in areas such as WASH, climate change, gender equality, youth development, or volunteerism.

 COVID-19 Volunteer Activities

-Competitive candidates will also have one or more of the following additional skills:
+Competitive candidates will have one or more of the following additional skills:

-• Experience in developing and facilitating afterschool or extracurricular youth programs and clubs
+• Experience developing or facilitating afterschool or extracurricular youth programs and clubs.

 Required Language Skills